monkjunior/goweb.learn/README.md

 I might learn a lot from here!

-- Creating an empty inteface{} when we start, because we do not know which methods will be needed.
+- Creating an empty interface{} when we start, because we do not know which methods will be needed.

 - Okay, now i want to verify if a user is logged in for each request to gallery service.
 Here we go, learn **middleware**!!

-    - closure in go: when you dynamically create a function and you can take data from outside of them and use this inside of the function.
+    - closure in go: when you dynamically create a function, and you can take data from outside them and use this inside of the function.

 - context package